 Raiden was conceptualized by Brainbot technology.

 “Basically all blockchain based applications that want to scale to real world usage will benefit from Raiden.
-It can be used for applications like asset trading in gaming or finance, retail payments, micropayments for content (think the next YouTube or Spotify where creators are directly paid for every second consumed).
+It can be used for applications like asset trading software in gaming or finance, retail payments, micropayments for content (think the next YouTube or Spotify where creators are directly paid for every second consumed).
 But it’s also suitable as an infrastructure for cheaper, faster and more secure correspondent banking.” — Heiko Hees, founder/CEO Brainbot technology.

 So, how does Raiden work?